klavins/LeanBook/md/src/Integers/Properties.md

 The construction here is defined in a number of Algebra textbooks.
 For and early example, see the Nicolas Bourbaki collective's book _Algebra Part I_, 1943.
 The English translation of that book from 1974 has the relevant material on page 20.

 <div style='height=50px'>&nbsp;</div><hr>
-Copyright © Eric Klavins, 2025-Present
+Copyright © 2025 Eric Klavins